mongodb/specifications/source/retryable-writes/retryable-writes.rst

    An error is considered retryable if it has a RetryableWriteError label in its top-level "errorLabels" field.

-   For server versions 4.3 and newer, MongoDB will keep track of all errors or server responses that it considers retryable and add a RetryableWriteError label to those errors before returning them to the driver.
-The errors to which this label is added are subject to change, and the driver MUST retry any supported retryable operation when the server responds with a RetryableWriteError label, regardless of its error code.
+   For server versions 4.3 and newer, MongoDB will add a RetryableWriteError label to errors or server responses that it considers retryable before returning them to the driver.
+As new server versions are released, the errors that are labeled with the RetryableWriteError may change.

-   The driver MUST add a RetryableWriteError label to an error or server response that meets the following criteria:
+   There are some cases where the driver MUST add the RetryableWriteError label to an error or server response from a supported retryable write operation:
    - any network exception
    - any error with an error message containing the substrings "not master" or "node is recovering"

    For versions older than 4.3, the MongoDB server does not add the RetryableWriteError